BrandonSk/certbot_websupportsk/README.md

 Add line (once a day is more than enough): `certbot renew >> /dev/null`

 ## Caviats and other information
-1. Scripts work if you have only 1 zone registered under your name.
-If you have more, the https calls need to be modified by first obtaining the zone id and then using the zone id to create/erase the txt records.
-I might add this in future, but not at this moment.
-2. Scripts tested and work under debian stretch with certbot 0.25.0.dev0 installed from git source.
+1. Scripts tested and work under debian stretch with certbot 0.25.0.dev0 installed from git source.
-3. Using special characters in webssuport's username/password might not work - I have not tested this yet.
+2. Using special characters in webssuport's username/password might not work - I have not tested this yet.
 You may have to specify the username/password in escaped format (or modify the scripts and publish them here).
-4. Using docker image (certbot/certbot) should give you the best way to use the most up-to-date certbot client.
+3. Using docker image (certbot/certbot) should give you the best way to use the most up-to-date certbot client.
 You can use volume mappings to save certificates to wherever you want.
-5. It is possible to define post-hook scripts, which will restart/reload your software config to use updated certificate.
+4. It is possible to define post-hook scripts, which will restart/reload your software config to use updated certificate.
-6. I'm not a programmer, so feel free to make the above scripts better ;)
+5. I'm not a programmer, so feel free to make the above scripts better ;)